brownplt/B2T2/TableAPI.md

 ### Description

-Given a `Table` and a sequence of column names in that `Table`, return a `Table` with the same rows ordered based on the named columns. [cite cs111]
+Given a `Table` and a sequence of column names in that `Table`, return a `Table` with the same rows ordered based on the named columns.

 ```lua
 > sort(tableSF, ["age"])